Charities (Protection and Social Investment) Act 2016

 The bill makes several key changes:

-- Clause 1: Grants the Charity Commission the power to vary or withdraw warnings issued to charities.
+- Clause 1: Grants the Charity Commission the power to vary or withdraw warnings issued to charities, offering more flexibility in enforcement.

-- Clauses 10 & 11: These clauses are amended to specify that the actions covered apply only to charity management.
+- Clauses 10 & 11: Amends existing clauses to specify that the Charity Commission’s actions apply only when relating to the charity's management.

 Government Spending